LUCID-staff/Lucid-Staff/Punishment Guidelines.md

 **Criteria**: When User behaves negative towards other users of the server.

 **Example**:
-- "I hate you dude", "you're so weird", "shut the hell up"
+- "Kill yourself dude", "you're so fucking weird", "shut the fuck up"

 **Punishment**: 7 hours